 What is a loan shark?

-Loan sharks are money lenders charging extremely high rates of interest, usually under illegal conditions.
+Loan sharks are money lenders charging extremely high interest rates, usually under illegal conditions.
 One of their main targets is domestic helpers as most of them will need to borrow money at some point during their employment contract and are not aware of the risks involved with loan sharks.
 The interest of these debts borrowed from loan sharks can be as high as 60% per annum!

 Is a loan shark harassing you?